Home

 Virgin Galactic

-Richard Branson has contracted with Burt Rutan's Scaled Composites company to develop a new vehicle based on the SpaceShipOne technology.
-It will carry at least five people to more than 100km latitude.
-The goal is to begin test flights in 2008 and passenger operations in 2009.
-The initial ticket price will be in the $200k range.
+Richard Branson contracted with Burt Rutan's Scaled Composites company in 2004 to develop a vehicle called the SpaceShipTwo based on the SpaceShipOne technology.
+It will carry at least six passengers and two pilots to more than 100km latitude.
+The initial goal was to begin test flights in 2008 and passenger operations in 2009 but various technical problems caused repeated delays.
+The first power test flights began 2013.
+Commercial flights were to start in 2015 but an accident in Oct.
+2014 destroyed the SpaceShipTwo and killed the copilot.
+The accident was caused by a combination of pilot error and a poor design of the controls of the feather return system.

-As of January 2008, the company has collected around $30 Million in deposits for flights.
+As of February 2014, the company has collected around 700 people signed up for flights.

 Space Adventures, Inc.